2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 - The invoice is encoded in **bech32**, with a `1` separator to facilitate copying and a data part containing all the information necessary to process the payment.
 - Other payment processes exist on Lightning, notably **LNURL-Withdraw** to facilitate withdrawals, and **Keysend** for direct transfers without an invoice.

-In the following chapter, we will see how a node operator can manage liquidity in their channels, to never be blocked and always be able to send and receive payments on the Lightning Network.
+In the following chapter, we will see how a node operator can manage liquidity in their channels, ensuring they are never blocked and can always send and receive payments on the Lightning Network.

 ## Managing Your Liquidity